the

 during the second half of the nineteenth century.
 One of

-his cribs can still be seen in Caltagirone, Sicily.
+his cribs can still be seen in Modica, Sicily.
 This style was more

 acceptable to the Maltese, perhaps due to the likeness between the Maltese and